Solar panels for trees? Kenya barters to rebuild its forests

 Increasingly irregular rainfall attributed to climate change has led to crop failure, driving farmers to cut down trees for income and to graze their animals in the forest.
 Trees damaged by animals are particularly vulnerable to falling in strengthening flash floods, experts say.

-To replenish Nyeri County’s forests and protect its water catchment, two innovative programs have turned to bartering.
-The programs offer residents a "gift" in exchange for their help in the reforestation effort.
+To replenish Nyeri County's forests and protect its water catchment, two innovative programmes have turned to bartering.
+The programmes offer residents a "gift" in exchange for their help in the reforestation effort.

 "That may sound like a lot of work," Mathenge said, "but the people know that the time saved cutting firewood (efficient cookstoves generally cut firewood use by 50 percent) and the increase in income from having chickens or goats is well worth it."

-Peter Thaithi, one barter participant, said the program has helped more than just his small holding, which now includes cows, goats, a solar panel, a cookstove and rainwater harvesting equipment.
+Peter Thaithi, one barter participant, said the programme has helped more than just his small holding, which now includes cows, goats, a solar panel, a cookstove and rainwater harvesting equipment.

 "Every time a tree is planted, I know the entire community benefits," he said, smiling.